qphl/mabstalk.com/_posts/2015-01-27-adcs-pros-and-cons.md

   - mabs
 ---

 This is the third article in a series of five blog posts that are putting ADCs in the spotlight.
 This article will describe the pros and cons of the ADC drug class.
-Please read the introductory post ‘ADCs: What are they and why do they matter’ before this post, if you are unfamiliar with ADCs.
+Please read the introductory post [ADCs: What are they and why do they matter?](/2015/01/20/adcs-what-are-they-and-why-do-they-matter/) before this post, if you are unfamiliar with ADCs.

-Look out for; ‘ADCs: Origins and Obstacles’, and ‘ADCs: Pipeline’, coming soon.
+Look out for; [ADCs: Origins and Obstacles](/2015/01/28/adcs-origins-and-obstacles/), and [ADCs: Pipeline and Progress](/2015/02/03/adcs-pipeline-and-progress/), coming soon.

 ## Pros